keithlarson/sqlhjalp_oncall/README.txt

 To begin: ./install.pl

-Documentation is available via txt files in the docs folder, within the dashboard and also available online: https://github.com/keithlarson/sqlhjalp_oncall/ it was previously available here: https://code.launchpad.net/~klarson/+junk/sqlhjalp_monitor
+Documentation is available via txt files in the docs folder, within the dashboard and also available online: https://github.com/keithlarson/sqlhjalp_oncall/

 Screenshots available via the github wiki - https://github.com/keithlarson/sqlhjalp_oncall/wiki/